 How Counseling Helps

-When the same things keep happen over and over, and you realize you're in a rut but don't know how to get out, talking with a counselor, can shed light on complex situations, and reveal why you're not getting the results you expect, untangle the knots, and start solving the solvable parts.
+When the same things keep happening over and over, and you realize you're in a rut but don't know how to get out, talking with a counselor, can shed light on complex situations, and reveal why you're not getting the results you expect, untangle the knots, and start solving the solvable parts.

 The tools we use every day may not be enough to get us through difficult situations.
 With our existing habits we may even be increasing conflict, and reducing our own satisfaction without realizing it.
 Counseling helps us review our present patterns, and find out what works and what doesn't.
 Perhaps we need to renew and revitalize old lessons we already know.